 By any chance you need to boot a virtual machine in Oracle VirtualBox with a bootable Operating System or program utility, then this small guide would be helpful.
-In this article, I show you how to boot a virtual machine from a physical USB drive (flash disk) which is connected to Windows 7 host computer.
+In this article, I show you how to boot a virtual machine from a physical USB drive (flash disk) which is connected to the Windows 7 host computer.

 Basically, we need to create a raw VMDK file pointing to USB disk, which is similar to our earlier guide how to access physical disk and partition from VirtualBox virtual machine.